-- 1.01 The application site is located to the south east of Lenham Road, Headcorn, approximately 1.5 miles outside the settlement boundary of Headcorn.
-The application site is located amongst a group of other Gypsy and Traveller sites with mobile homes, tourers and other outbuildings present.
-In policy terms the application site is within the countryside but otherwise there are no other policy designations. - 1.02 There is an established, dense native species hedgerow approximately 4 metres in height along Lenham Road and the application site is bounded by a 2m close boarded fence on all sides including the boundary along Lenham Road, behind the hedgerow.
-The hedgerow allows for filtered views of the tops of the application site which houses 2 mobiles, 2 tourers and the pole barn and stable building. - 1.03 The application site in this instance was originally part of the 'wider' Greengates site, as indicated in the below image.
+- 1.01 The application site is located to the south east of Lenham Road, Headcorn.
+The application site is within the designated countryside and adjoins a number of other Gypsy and Traveller sites which are currently unauthorised with applications in progress.
+In policy terms the application site is within the countryside but otherwise there are no other policy designations. - 1.02 There is an established, dense native species hedgerow approximately 4 metres in height along Lenham Road and the application site is bounded by a 2m close boarded fence.
+The hedgerow allows for filtered views of the tops of the application site and Traveller sites to the northeast of the application site (1 Green Gates, Oak Tree Farm). - 1.03 This application site in this instance was the 'wider' Greengates site, as indicated in the below image.
 This site has since been subdivided.
-The application site in this instance is known as 1 Greengates with the site to the south known as Greengates.
+The application site in this instance is known as Greengates with the site to the north known as 1 Greengates.